yangsec888/wmap/README.md

 ## What's this program for?
-This program is designed for the web application asset discovery and tracking.
-It was originally developed to to cover the gaps of a similar commercial product.
+This program is part of the [OWASP Web Mapper Project](https://www.owasp.org/index.php/OWASP_Web_Mapper_Project).
+It's designed for the web application asset discovery and tracking.
+It was originally developed to cover the gaps of a similar commercial offering.
 Over the time it grows to be a more capable and complete replacement (IMHO).

+Note that program is mainly operating on Command Line Interface (CLI).
+For better user experience, you might want to use the [Web Mapper Portal Application](https://github.com/yangsec888/www_wmap) instead.

 ## WMAP in Motion
-Use the demo web app build on top of wmap gem: http://wmap.io
+You can try out the complete [demo web app](http://wmap.io/) deployed in the DigitalOcean cloud: http://wmap.io/

 ## Installation